Skip to main content

 A.R.S. § 14-3709

-A personal representative has both the right and the duty to take possession or control of the decedent's property.
-Real property and tangible personal property may be left with the person presumptively entitled to it unless the representative determines possession is necessary for administration.
-Arizona law also provides tools to compel disclosure when someone is suspected of concealing estate assets.
+A personal representative has both the right and the duty to take possession of the decedent's property.
+Real property and tangible items may be left with the person expected to inherit them unless the representative needs them for administration.
+The law also provides tools to uncover hidden assets.

 Title 14, PROBATE OF WILLS AND ADMINISTRATION